 As PC member and contributor, I’m also pleased to support the “MOOC-based Models for Hybrid Pedagogies” and the “Facing the challenges of assessing 21st century skills in the newly emerging educational ecosystems” workshops.

-The complete list of papers is at the EC-TEL2015 website.
+The complete list of workshops is at the EC-TEL2015 website.

 Posted in conferences | Leave a Comment »

 The other study around videos in education in which I’ve recently participated (see my previous post on “the flipped or the hands-on classroom”), will be presented by Diana Diaz at the ICALT conference (Taiwan) on July 6-9.

-Diaz, D., Ramírez, R., Hernández-Leo, D. (2015) The effect of using a talking head in academic videos.
-IEEE International Conference on Advanced Learning Technologies, Hualien, Taiwan.
+Diaz, D., Ramírez, R., Hernández-Leo, D. (2015) The effect of using a talking head in academic videos: An EEG study.
+IEEE International Conference on Advanced Learning Technologies, Hualien, Taiwan, pp. 367-369.